martinbean/laravel-menu-builder/README.md

 The `Menu` model is added to Laravel’s container and exposed via a facade, making it available in your templates.
 To render a menu, you can simply call:

     {!!
 Menu::build(1) !!}

-where the first parameter is the ID (primary key value) of the menu you wish to render.
+Where the first parameter is the ID (primary key value) of the menu you wish to render.
 There is also an optional second parameter which is the presenter class you wish to use if you don’t want to use the default `UnorderedListPresenter` class.

 ### CRUD